The gig economy has made it easier than ever for anyone to earn extra cash on the side with minimal effort.

 While it might seem like a bummer, it’s pretty standard in the gig economy.
 Don’t let it get you down!

-Just make sure to factor in these expenses when calculating your overall earnings.
-That way, you’ll have a clear picture of your net income.
+Just make sure to factor in these expenses when calculating your overall earnings and before you accept all jobs on the Shopper app.

 Who pays for groceries on Instacart?